-- Global atmospheric concentrations of carbon dioxide, methane, nitrous oxide, and certain manufactured greenhouse gases have all risen over the last few hundred years (see Figures 1, 2, 3, and 4).
+- Global atmospheric concentrations of carbon dioxide, methane, nitrous oxide, and certain manufactured greenhouse gases have all risen significantly over the last few hundred years (see Figures 1, 2, 3, and 4).

 - Concentrations of many of the halogenated gases shown in Figure 4 were essentially zero a few decades ago but have increased rapidly as they have been incorporated into industrial products and processes.
-Some of these chemicals are now being phased out of use because they are ozone-depleting substances, meaning they also cause harm to the Earth’s ozone layer.
-As a result, concentrations of some ozone-depleting gases have begun to stabilize or decline (see Figure 4, left panel).
+Some of these chemicals have been or are currently being phased out of use because they are ozone-depleting substances, meaning they also cause harm to the Earth’s protective ozone layer.
+As a result, concentrations of many major ozone-depleting gases have begun to stabilize or decline (see Figure 4, left panel).
 Concentrations of other halogenated gases have continued to rise, however, especially where the gases have emerged as substitutes for ozone-depleting chemicals (see Figure 4, right panel).

 Carbon dioxide, methane, nitrous oxide, and certain manufactured gases called halogenated gases (gases that contain chlorine, fluorine, or bromine) become well mixed throughout the global atmosphere because of their relatively long lifetimes and because of transport by winds.
 Concentrations of these greenhouse gases are measured in parts per million (ppm), parts per billion (ppb), or parts per trillion (ppt) by volume.
-In other words, a concentration of 1 ppb for a given gas means there is one part of that gas in every 1 billion molecules of air.
+In other words, a concentration of 1 ppb for a given gas means there is one molecule of that gas in every 1 billion molecules of air.
 Some halogenated gases are considered major greenhouse gases due to their very high global warming potentials and long atmospheric lifetimes even if they only exist at a few ppt (see table).

 About the Indicator

-For carbon dioxide, methane, nitrous oxide, and certain manufactured gases known as halogenated gases.
-This indicator shows concentrations of greenhouse gases over thousands of years.
-Recent measurements come from monitoring stations around the world, while older measurements come from air bubbles trapped in layers of ice from Antarctica and Greenland.
+For carbon dioxide, methane, nitrous oxide, and halogenated gases, recent measurements come from monitoring stations around the world, while measurements of older air come from air bubbles trapped in layers of ice from Antarctica and Greenland.
 By determining the age of the ice layers and the concentrations of gases trapped inside, scientists can learn what the atmosphere was like thousands of years ago.

 This indicator includes several of the most important halogenated gases, but some others are not shown.
 Many other halogenated gases are also greenhouse gases, but Figure 4 is limited to a set of common examples that represent most of the major types of these gases.
 The indicator also does not address certain other pollutants that can affect climate by either reflecting or absorbing energy.
 For example, sulfate particles can reflect sunlight away from the Earth, while black carbon aerosols (soot) absorb energy.
 Data for nitrogen trifluoride (Figure 4) reflect modeled averages based on measurements made in the Northern Hemisphere and some locations in the Southern Hemisphere, to represent global average concentrations over time.
 The global averages for ozone only cover the area between 50°N and 50°S latitude (77 percent of the Earth’s surface), because at higher latitudes the lack of sunlight in winter creates data gaps and the angle of incoming sunlight during the rest of the year reduces the accuracy of the satellite measuring technique.

-- Download related technical information PDF (9 pp, 322K)
+- Download related technical information PDF (16 pp, 410K)